Best Patio Covers for Heavy Snow: What Actually Works in the Okanagan

 This guide breaks down everything you need to know about choosing a patio cover that won’t leave you scrambling after the first big dump of the season.

-Snow load is simply how much weight a structure can safely support per square foot.
+Snow load is simply how much weight a structure can safely support.
 It sounds straightforward until you realize that snow isn’t just snow – the stuff that falls in the Okanagan is completely different from the powder they get in the Rockies.

 The Weight Difference That Matters

-Here’s where most people get surprised: a foot of light, fluffy powder weighs about 3 pounds per square foot.
-That same foot of heavy, wet snow – the kind we get off Okanagan Lake – can weigh up to 21 pounds per square foot.
-That’s a seven-fold difference.
+Here’s where most people get surprised: a foot of light, fluffy powder is relatively light.
+That same foot of heavy, wet snow – the kind we get off Okanagan Lake – can weigh several times more.
+That’s a huge difference.

 When that wet snow lands on your patio cover, things add up fast.
 Take a 500 square foot cover.
 One foot of wet snow means nearly 10,500 pounds sitting overhead.
 That’s roughly the weight of three pickup trucks.